CUHK

 If you use CUHK-X in your research, please cite our paper:

-title={CUHK-X: A Large-Scale Multimodal Dataset and Benchmark for Human Action Recognition, Understanding and Reasoning},
+title={A Large-Scale Multimodal Dataset and Benchmarks for Human Activity Scene Understanding and Reasoning},

-author={Jiang, Siyang and Yuan, Mu and Ji, Xiang and Yang, Bufang and Liu, Zeyu and Xu, Lilin and Li, Yang and He, Yuting and Dong, Liran and Yan, Zhenyu and Jiang, Xiaofan and Gao, Wei and Chen, Hongkai and Xing, Guoliang},
+author={Jiang, Siyang and Yuan, Mu and Ji, Xiang and Yang, Bufang and Liu, Zeyu and Xu, Lilin and Li, Yang and He, Yuting and Dong, Liran and Lu, Wenrui and others},

 }